 This week a wonderful thing happened.
-World-famous performer, Adele, when asked about someone who had inspired and supported her when she was young, readily spoke about a teacher who changed her life.
+World-famous performer Adele, when asked about someone who had inspired and supported her when she was young, readily spoke about a teacher who changed her life.

-Right before the surprising reunion, Adele shared with the intimate crowd about her High School English Teacher, Ms. McDonald, saying “She made us care, and we knew that she cared about us.”
+Right before the surprising reunion, Adele shared with the intimate crowd about her high school English teacher.

 The ripple effects of educators cannot and should not be understated and overlooked.
 An author and educator I admire, Jeffrey Benson, penned an article almost 10 years ago that examined the critical role of educators in terms of 100 repetitions.

 They may not complete their learning with us during the time we have with them.
 Maybe we’ve gotten them through 20, 30, or 40 repetitions—maybe only from 5 to 10, but we persevere.

-As I sat in my daughter’s IEP meeting, I looked around the room at a team of thoughtful, caring, and highly skilled educators, who shared with me specific evidence of her academic and social growth.
+As I sat in my daughter’s IEP meeting, I looked around the room at a team of thoughtful, caring, and highly skilled educators who shared with me specific evidence of her academic and social growth.

 These teachers have helped my daughter through countless useful repetitions until she made progress.
-And while there is still much more to do, I do not doubt that they too will persevere, because they are making a difference in the lives of the students they teach and love.
+And while there is still much more to do, I do not doubt that they, too, will persevere because they are making a difference in the lives of the students they teach and love.

-So much so, I was the only English major at my university to ever take a 5-hour calculus course -- a class I eventually barely passed.
+So much so, that I was the only English major at my university to ever take a 5-hour calculus course—a class I eventually barely passed.
 Regardless, the priceless ways teachers can see us and our potential well before we can see it ourselves makes them simply magical.